JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/2-planning-process-group.md

 ## Baselines and Change Management

 The outputs of Planning form the **Project Management Plan** and its **baselines**.
-During Executing, the team works to the plan; during Monitoring & Controlling, performance is measured against baselines to detect variance.
+During [[3-executing-process-group|Executing]], the team works to the plan; during [[4-monitoring-and-controlling-process-group|Monitoring & Controlling]], performance is measured against baselines to detect variance.
 When warranted, changes are proposed and, if approved, baselines are **updated** deliberately—not drifted.
 This disciplined cycle preserves control while allowing for adaptive learning.

 ### Example in Practice

-A data platform project defines scope through a WBS (data ingestion, modeling, dashboards).
-Activities are sequenced, durations estimated, and a three-release schedule is developed.
-Costs are estimated by team capacity and tooling; the budget is approved with contingency for risk.
-Communications and stakeholder plans set cadence and audiences.
-When a new compliance requirement emerges, a change request is raised, impacts are analyzed, and—if approved—the plan and baselines are updated without losing overall control.
+Every **Monday** is a new project in CMPA.
+The week begins with a [[0-pre-project-requirments|pre-project]]  mini-phase where the **Week Overview** is reviewed.
+This acts as the **customer request** and the basis for a lightweight **charter**.
+Then [[2-planning-process-group|planning]] starts: the **To-Do list** becomes a rough **Work Breakdown Structure (WBS)**, assignment **deadlines** shape the schedule and workflow, and the **rubric** defines what success looks like (acceptance criteria).
+With scope clarified, tasks decomposed, and timeboxes visible, the plan keeps the week pointed in the right direction and helps prevent scope creep, missed deadlines, and blown budgets.

 ---